grafana/grafana-kiosk/README.md

 The utitilty provides these options:

-- login
+- Login
   - to a Grafana server (local account)
   - to a Grafana server with anonymous-mode enabled (same method used on [play.grafana.org](https://play.grafana.org))
   - to a Grafana Cloud instance
   - to a Grafana server with OAuth enabled
-- switch to kiosk or kiosk-tv mode
+- Switch to kiosk or kiosk-tv mode
-- display the default home page set for the user
+- Display the default home page set for the user
-- display a specified dashboard
+- Display a specified dashboard
-- start a playlist immediately (inactive mode enable)
+- Start a playlist immediately (inactive mode enable)
+- Can specify where to start kiosk for multiple displays

 Additionally, an initialize option is provided to configure LXDE for Raspberry Pi Desktop.